silver-sat/Radio_Software/Beacon/README.md

 **Note:** There is no need to initialize the pin attached to the LED. `beacon` will do this for you.

+##### Untested
+`void setDotDutyCycle(float newDotDutyCycle = 0.5)` sets the duty cycle of each dot (`newDotDutyCycle`) as a decimal fraction (percent ÷ 100).
+This is used to calculate the times of both dots and dashes.
+The dot time to dash time conversion should be updated soon as the current version has a potential bug.

+This may be used in conjunction with `setWPM` to configure the output Morse Code signal.

+`float dotDutyCycle` returns the dot duty cycle as a decimal fraction (percent ÷ 100).

+`void setLedPin(uint8_t newPin)` sets which pin the LED as attached to (`newPin`).

+`unsigned int ledPin()` returns the defined LED pin.

+`void setSpeakerFrequency(unsigned int frequency)` sets the buzzer's frequency, in hertz.

+`unsigned int SpeakerFrequency()` returns the configured buzzer frequency.

+`void setSpeakerPin(uint8_t newPin = 13)` defines which pin the buzzer is attached to (`newPin`).

+`uint8_t speakerPin()` returns the configured buzzer pin.

+`void setWPM(unsigned int newWPM = 12)` sets the Morse Code speed (`newWPM`) in words per minute.
+This may be used in conjunction with `setDotDutyCycle` to configure the output Morse Code signal.

+`unsigned int calculateWPM()` calculates and returns the configured code speed from the private `duration_on` variable.

 ### Private

 #### Functions